 In this documentation, we will touch base on each operating system that we provide to our DNSFilter customers.
-Our Roaming Agents is an endpoint software which provides off-network protection, as well as allowing per-machine granularity when using DNSFilter.
+Our Roaming Agent is an endpoint software that provides off-network protection, as well as allowing per-machine granularity when using DNSFilter.

 Where is the policy stored?

 Policies are defined and stored within the DNSFilter infrastructure.
 Policy settings never exist locally on any device.
 All policy processing is done ‘in the cloud.’
 This ensures that policy changes are instant and do NOT require the Roaming Client to sync these changes.

 Our Windows Client, Mac Client, and DNSFilter Relay support any DHCP Search Domain (you can have multiple!) being sent to the original DNS resolver that was configured before our agent took over.

 Predefined local domain lists, DHCP Search Domains, and requests without any TLD (Ex: Jordans-laptop) go to the original DNS server addresses.
 Additionally, at install time, you can specify a list of local domains you wish to be forwarded to your local resolver.